-Reference is made to the 2015 annual report: Remuneration policy: page 40 Remuneration committee: page 105
+Reference is made to the 2017 annual report:

+Remuneration policy: page 41

+Remuneration committee: page 109

+Remuneration committee has held 4 meetings in 2017.
 The board of directors and general management do not receive variable remuneration.
 We also advise that the bank does not pay result-based performance remuneration, but effort-remuneration is paid within the framework of the applicable collective agreement.